nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * 3 values for `o/OPTION`:
   * `o/module`: add module to UniBook, `n/name` specifies module name, while `m/MODULE` is compulsory to specify the module code.
   * `o/professor`: add professor to UniBook, compulsory `n/name` to specify their name, optional field `[m/MODULE]` to specify what module(s) that professor is handling.
-  * `o/student`: add student to UniBook, compulsory field n/name to specify their name, and optional field `[m/MODULE]` to specify what module(s) that student is enrolled in.
+  * `o/student`: add student to UniBook, compulsory field `n/name` to specify their name, and optional field `[m/MODULE]` to specify what module(s) that student is enrolled in.

 Examples:
-* `add o/module n/Software Engineering m/cs2103`
+* `add o/module n/Software Engineering m/cs2103` add the module with code 'cs2103' and name 'Software Engineering' to UniBook
-* `add o/professor n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 m/cs2103`
+* `add o/professor n/John Doe p/98765432 e/johnd@example.com a/COM2-02-02 m/cs2103` add the professor 'John Doe' to UniBook
-* `add o/student n/Betsy Crowe e/betsycrowe@example.com a/Sheares hall, block b, #02-04 p/81234567 m/cs2103 m/cs2100`
+* `add o/student n/Betsy Crowe e/betsycrowe@example.com m/cs2103 m/cs2100` add a student 'Betsy Crowe' to UniBook

 ### Listing entries: `list`